 |• You can lodge an appeal against approval of a coastal development|

 Members of the public who have made a representation about a development proposal have a right to appeal if they are unhappy with a council decision.
-These appeals are heard by the Resource Management and Planning Appeal Tribunal (☛ Go to Chapter 5 for information about these avenues.)
+These appeals are heard by the Resource Management and Planning Appeal Tribunal (☛ go to Chapter 5 for information about these options).

-The Tribunal also handles appeals regarding other resource management issues, such as fisheries (☛ Go to Chapter 9 for information).
+The Tribunal also handles appeals regarding other resource management issues, such as fisheries (☛ go to Chapter 9 for more information).

 |• You can help enforce protection laws|

 If you notice illegal development, pollution or other environmental harm taking place, you can contact the authorities and ask them to take action, or you can initiate legal action yourself under the relevant civil enforcement provisions.

 If threatened vegetation species are being cleared without a permit, you should report this to the Biodiversity Conservation Branch within DPIPWE.